 Through the participation in a round table, promoted by the Municipality of Ariccia in collaboration with INWIT, the discussion on the value of digital infrastructure in the perspective of sustainable development of territories was promoted, with particular attention to internal areas.
 The event explored the benefits of connection for the Castelli Romani territory and INWIT's commitment to reducing the digital divide.
 The discussion was attended by the Mayor of Ariccia, the President of UNCEM (National Union of Mountain Communities), the Councillor for Urban Planning and Public Works of the Municipality of Ariccia.
-Also present were the Mayor of Marino, the Mayor of Rocca di Papa, the Councillor for Productive Activities of the Municipality of Rocca di Papa, the Oulic Works and Building

-Planning Office of the Castelli Romani Regional Park and the Extraordinary Commissioner of ASL Roma 6.
+Also present were the Mayor of Marino, the Mayor of Rocca di Papa, the Councillor of the Municipality of Pomezia, the Town Planning Councillor of the Municipality of Marino, the Councillor for Productive Activities of the Municipality of Rocca di Papa, the official of the Public Works and Building Planning Office of the Castelli Romani Regional Park and the Extraordinary Commissioner of ASL Roma 6.